partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: W-wh-why!??
 This.... alarm clock... is... moving?!

 Judy: Shut up!!
-As I was saying, MOMOLAND IS ESSENTIAL!
+As I was saying, MOMOLAND IS IN PERIL!

 Judy: SO, Momo-chan, we've gotta go back to Momoland!